pramudityad/pramudityad.github.io/_posts/tech/2022-08-7-Twelve Principles Agile.md

 ---
-title: Twelve Principles Agile
+title: "Twelve Principles Agile"
 categories:
   - Tech
 tags:
   - Project Management
 ---

 Our highest priority is to satisfy the customer